-Maps of Meaning by Jordan B Peterson Book Summary & Commentary
+Maps of Meaning Summary: 10 Best Lessons from Jordan B Peterson

 Quick Summary:Maps of Meaning says that myths have a tremendous unseen value.
 They laid the foundation for large, stable and successful civilizations that lasted thousands of years.
 Myths also provide time-tested wisdom to help us eradicate evil in the social world, and move past unpredictable catastrophes in our personal lives.